By Theresa Lo, CPA, CGA

 6. Correspondences including Meeting Minutes, Annual General Meetings and Special General Meetings meeting minutes to see when and what they have discussed about the issue and who make the decision to do the payment in question.

 After that you search your own records to see if there’s anything contradict with the information you gathered above.
 If you find any discrepancy, you may start questioning them based on the above information and request them to provide additional supports to their arguments if necessary.

 In many cases, the events may have been staged for a very long time.
-However, in most cases, the evidence gathered needs to be current and relevant.
+However, timing and relevancy are important issues in evidence gathering.
 Unless stated in the law otherwise, in common accounting practice, the financial data are kept around 6 - 7 years.
 My personal preference is up to 10 years.
 Per CRA’s website at the time of writing, they advise all the taxpayers, including businesses, that they keep all the supporting for about 6 years.
 After that time, the taxpayers need not to continue to keep the data.
 Though, there are some exceptions such as loan agreements.
 These agreements have the characteristics of both short-term and long-term components since the repayments keep occurring every year until the entire loan is paid off while the initial deposit of the loan may have occurred few years ago.
 Therefore, it is important to watch out for the timing issue when doing evidence gathering.

 Disclaimer: What I’m sharing here is for general knowledge and general purpose only.
 As each case is unique, information shared above may not be relevant to your situations.
 For specific cases, it is necessary to consult with professionals, including lawyers, accountants, insurance agents etc., to help with your cases.